Long Depression: United States

-This second recession led to further deterioration of farm prices.
-Kansas farmers burned their own corn in 1885 because it was worth less than other fuels such as coal or wood.
-The country began to recover in 1885.
+The 1880s saw an extraordinarily large expansion of industry, of railroads, of physical output, of net national product, and real per capita income.
+As Friedman and Schwartz admit, the decade from 1869 to 1879 saw a 3-percent-per annum increase in money national product, an outstanding real national product growth of 6.8 percent per year in this period, and a phenomenal rise of 4.5 percent per year in real product per capita.
+Even the alleged "monetary contraction" never took place, the money supply increasing by 2.7 percent per year in this period.
+From 1873 through 1878, before another spurt of monetary expansion, the total supply of bank money rose from $1.964 billion to $2.221 billion – a rise of 13.1 percent or 2.6 percent per year.
+In short, a modest but definite rise, and scarcely a contraction.

 Reactions to the crisis

 Protectionism

 The period preceding the Long Depression had been one of increasing economic internationalism, championed by efforts such as the Latin Monetary Union, many of which then were derailed or stunted by the impacts of economic uncertainty.
 The extraordinary collapse of farm prices provoked a protectionist response in many nations.
 Rejecting the free trade policies of the Second Empire, French president Adolphe Thiers led the new Third Republic to protectionism, which led ultimately to the stringent Méline tariff in 1892.
 Germany's agrarian Junker aristocracy, under attack by cheap, imported grain, successfully agitated for a protective tariff in 1879 in Otto von Bismarck's Germany over the protests of his National Liberal Party allies.
 In 1887, Italy and France embarked on a bitter tariff war.
 In the United States, Benjamin Harrison won the 1888 US presidential election on a protectionist pledge.

 As a result of the protectionist policies enacted by the world's major trading nations, the global merchant marine fleet posted no significant growth from 1870 to 1890 before it nearly doubled in tonnage in the prewar economic boom that followed.
 Only the United Kingdom and the Netherlands remained committed to low tariffs.